tarushnandan4-byte/chocolate-sales-analytics/README.md

 ![Chocolate Sales Dashboard Preview](./dashboard_screenshot.png)

 ---

----

 > ### 📜 Copyright & Portfolio Disclaimer
 > **© 2026 Tarush Nandan.
 All rights reserved.**
 >
 > This repository, including its documentation, SQL queries, dashboard layouts, and visual architecture, is part of my personal data analytics portfolio for demonstration purposes only.
 Unauthorized copying, redistribution, or reuse of any assets within this project without explicit written permission is strictly prohibited.

+---

+## 📜 License

+This project is protected under the terms of the [`LICENSE`](./LICENSE) file.
+Viewing and reviewing code for assessment is permitted, but full reproduction or commercial reuse is restricted.